PJ-Mog/VSmod-Compass2/README.md

 \[0-255\] default: 0

 Because the needle model is rendered separately, it's glow must be set separately from the shell.

-#### **maximumMeshes**: `/attributes/XZTrackerProps/maximumMeshes`
-default: 120

-For inventory, first/third person, and dropped item rendering, a collection of meshes are pre-generated.
-To 'animate' the needle movement, the closest-matching pre-generated mesh is swapped in each frame.
-The value of this property determines how many meshes are generated.

 #### **distanceMethod**: `/attributes/XZTrackerProps/distanceMethod`
 \["manhattan"|"distancesquared"\] default: "manhattan"